NLeSC/pointcloud-benchmark/README.md

 Content
 -------
+- The `install` folder contains the installation instructions.
 - The `python/pointcloud` folder mainly contains the Loader and Querier classes for the different PCDMS as well as the loader tool (`run/load_pc.py`) and the querier tool (`run/query_pc.py`).